 Ken and Mari have been married for almost 48 years and can attest to the fact that marriage is more than two people falling in love, saying I do, and living happily ever after.
 Marriage is a lifetime of choices.
 In order to choose love each day we must make smart choices and know how to communicate, how to be aware of one another's emotions and know how to have healthy conflict resolution.
 Marriage is navigating the land of emotions and experiences.
 Rather than focus on what NOT to do in a marriage, we'll walk through things TO do that help ensure that your marriage can be a God-filled, long lasting, fun and rich adventure!

 HIGH SCHOOL CLASS (for incoming 9th - 12th grade students):

 TOUGH QUESTIONS: Exploring Difficult Questions About The Bible and Christianity - taught by Dan & Becky Kimball, Jay Kim and Micah Rice

-As high school students, there is a great need to develop confidence and trust that the Bible is reliable and trustworthy.
-Based on a survey recently taken with our high school students, we will be addressing some of the biggest questions they have.
+Based on a survey recently taken with our own high school students, we will be addressing some of the biggest questions they have about the Bible and Christianity.
 We'll explore questions such as:

 - Why does a good God allow suffering and pain?